distribution/distribution/docs/content/recipes/mirror.md

 ## Use-case

-If you have multiple instances of Docker running in your environment, such as multiple physical or virtual machines all running Docker, each daemon goes out to the internet and fetches an image it doesn't have locally, from the Docker repository.
-You can run a local registry mirror and point all your daemons there, to avoid this extra internet traffic.
+If you have multiple consumers of containers running in your environment, such as multiple physical or virtual machines using containers, or a Kubernetes cluster, each cunsumer fetches an images it doesn't have locally, from the external registry.

-> **Note**
->
-> Docker Official Images are an intellectual property of Docker.
+You can run a local registry mirror and point all your consumers there, to avoid this extra internet traffic.

 ### Alternatives